Will Duke cover the spread vs. Michigan State? Betting Trends, Record ATS

 Additional Duke vs Michigan State Insights & Trends

-- Last year, the 72.0 points per game the Blue Devils put up were only 4.1 more points than the Spartans gave up (67.9).
+- Last year, the Blue Devils put up 72.0 points per game, only 4.1 more points than the 67.9 the Spartans allowed.

-- Duke had a 10-10 record against the spread and a 19-2 record overall last season when putting up more than 67.9 points.

-- The Spartans' 70.9 points per game last year were 7.3 more points than the 63.6 the Blue Devils allowed.

 Bet on this or any college basketball matchup at BetMGM